ycheon1101/chatbot_SUNY/README.md

 We provide students with essential knowledge for their school life through our chatbot, such as cafeteria menus, professor information, and course details.
 For common knowledge questions that our chatbot cannot answer, GPT is utilized to provide responses.

+When You run excel.py, you have to change the path of excel files.